ecadlabs/taquito/docs/testing_strategies.md

     })
 ```

+### Code Reviews

-- Code Reviews are performed whenever a developer seeks to merge code.
+We do Code Reviews whenever a developer seeks to merge code.
 Other team members review it for correctness, accuracy, conformance with Taquito design overall, and suitability.
 This process will rapidly find problems that testing would either miss or take wasteful cycles to resolve.
 We will not merge code changes or new features unless they have been code reviewed and all requested changes are determined.

+### Static Code Analysis

-- Static Code Analysis is run during the CICD cycle to do syntactic checks for errors in the code.
+Static Code Analysis is run during the CICD cycle to do syntactic checks for errors in the code.
 Often a line marking a merge conflict or a violation of a coding format will cause a static analyzer to complain.

+### End-to-End Tests

-- End-to-End - Taquito uses the Taquito Test Dapp and the Live Code examples in the documentation as end-to-end tests.
+Taquito uses the Taquito Test Dapp and the Live Code examples in the documentation as end-to-end tests.
 The tests exercise the entire software stack between the blockchain node and the user-facing interface.
 These tests show that all the components are working together.

-- Mutation Tests
+### Mutation Tests

+ Mutation testing is a way to verify the effectiveness of unit tests.
+In addition to the code coverage unit tests, we can check that the tests are resilient against all sorts of code changes.
+Taquito has been using Stryker to identify test mutations and systematically remove them from the code base.
+For details on how mutation testing works, please see: https://stryker-mutator.io/docs/.

-- Manual Tests
+### Manual Tests

+When a user raises an issue, Testers will verify the problem using manual methods.
+For Taquito, such testing could be:
+a quick Taquito script,
+checking a result with tezos-client,
+stepping through code with a debugger,
+rerunning scripts with variations each time,
+or other exploratory activities around the code base that are not fully scripted tests in the CICD.

-- Security Tests
+### Security Tests

+Taquito has implemented some security tests in its integration test suite.
+These tests check for regressions in the Tezos code that could open known attack techniques.
+The tests verify that a particular attack is impossible and that appropriate error messaging and exceptions occur when the tests try some well-known attacks.

-- Performance Tests
+### Performance

+Ecad DevOps maintains an extensive performance tracking monitoring setup using Loki and Grafana, which generates alerts when specific performance parameters are out of band.

+## Managing Tezos Protocol Migrations with Test Nets

 Each time Tezos changes protocol, there is a new test net, and old ones are deprecated.
 Contracts originated in a more senior test net must be originated again on the new testnet.
 We have to update RPC content values and recreate Live Code Example contracts.
 So each protocol change requires an overhaul of some of the test assets to suit the new protocol.

+The Taquito test suite will run tests in CICD against the current test net and the next coming tets net.
+There is also testing of “Mondaynet,” which represents the bleeding edge of the available Tezos test code.